 It was a joint presentation by Marion Caunt, Rosie Collins and Pauline Woodhouse from Radcliffe-on-Trent.
 They have done a great deal of work there in researching the First World War as it affected the people of Radcliffe-on-Trent and preparing an exhibition of memorabilia in 2014.
 Since then they have continued with their research.
 At our meeting they concentrated on three women living in the village during the First World War and what they contributed to the war effort.
 One was Claire Birkin who had married into the Lace Manufacturing family and lived at Lamcote House, a grand dwelling that became the Lamcote Auxiliary Home for Officers in the war, sadly demolished in the 1980s.

 Grace Durant became a nurse and was sent to Malta and stayed for quite a long time to nurse soldiers in the war.
 She continued to nurse after the war was over.

 Lily Chadwick had a hard life with many children and poverty.
 She worked in a munitions factory but took on other jobs during her life to make ends meet.

 There is much more to learn from the website Radcliff on trent in WW1

 Books from the Society

-We have books “A History of Farnsfield” (5.00) and Memories of Farnsfield (2.50) as well as our Chairman Philip Marsh’s book on Farnsfield’s own pioneer and explorer Augustus Gregory whose family emigrated to Australia in the nineteenth century.
-“Farnsfield to Rainworth – Journey of a Lifetime” (7.00) It is selling very well and can be obtained from Farnsfield library, the Bookcase in Lowdham, the Cathedral shop in Southwell and Five Leaves bookshop off Long Row, Nottingham.
-We also have copies of all these.
+We have books “A History of Farnsfield” (£5.00) and memories of Farnsfield (£3.00) as well as Philip Marsh’s book on Farnsfield’s own pioneer and explorer Augustus Gregory whose family emigrated to Australia in the 19th Century.